jeremyjpaws/opsworkscm-monitor/README.md

 The intended use is to invoke the Lambda from a periodic CloudWatch cron-expression rule.
 Then this Lambda describes the given server status.
-The status is checked if it is UNHEALTHY, and if so, an SNS notification is generated.
+The status is checked if it matches the given STATUS to check for, such as UNHEALTHY, and if so, an SNS notification is generated.

 Note this code is provided as-is, as an example only.
 It has not been tested with any rigor.
 Please test and modify as you need, before